Census Director's Blog

 Census of Population and Housing Overview

 Conducted every 10 years since 1790, the latest Census was conducted on April 1, 2010.
 Much of the tabulated data from 2000 and 2010, down to the block group level, is available on American FactFinder.

 Printed summary reports are available for the United States, individual states, counties and cities.
-In addition, DVDs are available for use through the Government Information Center of the UCSB Davidson Library; these are useful for accessing and downloading large data sets.
+In addition, DVDs are available for use through the Government Information collection of the UCSB Library; these are useful for accessing and downloading large data sets.

 This guide will discuss the Census Questionnaires, and the data sets available on American Fact Finder.

 If you are looking for a specific topic, or type of data, you may want to check out the Census Subject Index.